 This course provides the student with the necessary knowledge and skills to perform emergency care and transport.
 Course modules include preparatory, function and development of the human body, pharmacology, airway management, patient assessment, medical emergencies, shock, trauma, special patient populations, and EMS operations.
 This 130-hour course provides the student with the necessary knowledge and skills to perform emergency care and transport.
 An additional 18 hours of hospital-based clinical and 12 hours of ambulance ride time are required.
 Upon successful completion of the course, students will be eligible to test for EMS certification.

 - Must be at least 17 years of age at the time of enrollment.

 - Must be able to speak, write and read English proficiently.

-- Must be physically and emotionally capable of performing all functions and skills of an EMT.
+- Must be physically and emotionally capable of performing all functions and skills.

 - Must provide documentation of current certification in BLS for Healthcare Providers.

-- A physical examination, immunization record, and background check is required prior to beginning the hospital or field clinical portion of the course.
+- A physical examination, immunization record, and completed background check are required prior to beginning the hospital clinical rotations or ambulance ride time portions of the course.

 Note: A criminal background check and adult/dependent abuse checks will be required.
 Drug testing may also be required by individual agencies.
 Results of these checks will be used by contracted clinical facilities to determine clinical eligibility.
 Costs for background checks will be included in tuition costs.
 All other costs will be the responsibility of the student.